nkn002/nkn002.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am currently a research associate at Forward Data Lab at UIUC, supervised by Professor [Kevin Chen-chuan Chang](https://siebelschool.illinois.edu/about/people/faculty/kcchang).
-I am also fortunated to be supervised by [Hy Truong Son](https://people.cs.uchicago.edu/~hytruongson/), [Anh Totti Nguyen](https://anhnguyen.me/research/) and [Thiago Serra](https://tippie.uiowa.edu/people/thiago-serra).
-I am interested in applications of NLP, particularly LLMs, in the domains of healthcare and information retrieval.
+I am also fortunate to be supervised by [Hy Truong Son](https://people.cs.uchicago.edu/~hytruongson/), [Anh Totti Nguyen](https://anhnguyen.me/research/) and [Thiago Serra](https://tippie.uiowa.edu/people/thiago-serra).
+My research focuses on applications of NLP, particularly LLMs, in the domains of Healthcare and Information Retrieval.
+I am also interested in quantifying and understanding the limitations of Vision-Language Models.

-Currently, I am researching methods of leveraging LLMs to bridge the semantic gap between complex queries and products.
-In the healthcare domain, I worked on improving speech summarization with LLM synthetic data ([link](https://arxiv.org/pdf/2406.15888)) and leveraging LLM reasoning to enhance the interpretability and performance of medical sentiment analysis ([link](https://arxiv.org/pdf/2407.21054)).
+1. **LLMs in Information Retrieval**: Currently, I am developing methods of leveraging LLMs to bridge the semantic gap between complex queries and products.
+2. **LLMs in Healthcare**: I worked on improving speech summarization with LLM synthetic data ([link](https://arxiv.org/pdf/2406.15888)) and leveraging LLM reasoning to enhance the interpretability and performance of medical sentiment analysis ([link](https://arxiv.org/pdf/2407.21054)).
+3. **Vision-Language Models**: Some tasks are simple for humans yet hard for VLMs.
+My current research focus on methods that help quantify, understand and close this performance gap.

 In the summer of 2024, I was an intern at the Machine Learning Research team at CodaMetrix where I worked on improving the performance of automated ICD-10 extreme multilabeled classification systems.

 Publications